Govindtheanalyst/SuperstoreDataAnalysis/README.md

 * Quarterly and monthly trends revealed seasonal variations in sales activity.
 ---

 ## Power BI Dashboard

-Power BI dashboard development is currently in progress.

-Planned dashboard features:
+An interactive Power BI dashboard was developed to transform the cleaned dataset and SQL findings into business-focused visual insights.

+### Dashboard Features

-* KPI Cards
+#### KPI Metrics

 * Total Sales
+* Total Customers
 * Total Orders
 * Average Order Value

-  * Total Customers
+#### Sales Performance Analysis

-* Sales Trend Analysis
+* Monthly Sales Trend
+* Total Sales by Quarter

-* Category Performance Analysis
+* Total Sales by Category

-* Regional Sales Analysis
+* Total Sales by Region

-* Customer Segment Analysis
+* Total Sales by Customer Segment

+#### Customer & Product Analysis

-* Top Products Analysis
+* Top 10 Customers by Revenue

-* Top Customers Analysis
+* Top 10 Cities by Sales
+* Best-Selling Products by Revenue

+#### Interactive Filtering

+Users can dynamically filter the dashboard using:

+* Year
+* Month

+### Key Dashboard Insights

+* Technology generated the highest sales revenue among all product categories.
+* The West region contributed the largest share of total sales.
+* Consumer customers accounted for over half of total sales revenue.
+* Revenue was concentrated among a relatively small number of products and customers.
+* Sales demonstrated an overall upward trend across the analyzed time period.
+* Fourth quarter sales significantly outperformed earlier quarters, indicating strong year-end demand.

+### Dashboard Preview

+The dashboard provides an interactive view of sales performance, customer behavior, regional trends, and product performance, allowing users to explore the data from multiple business perspectives.

 ---